elixss/SimpleRestClient/README.md

 # SimpleRestClient
 A simple REST client that allows you to perform simple GET requests

+# Requirements
+- PC that is connected to the internet
+- .NET 6.0 or never

 # Usage
 Download the program [here](https://test.com 'Download here').
 Execute it.
 It **will** be shown as virus from Windows Defender, you'll need to approve.